SelfCareMap

 Category: Recover

-Also known as sensory deprivation therapy or REST (Restricted Environmental Stimulation Technique), float therapy involves lying in a soundproof, lightproof tank filled with skin-temperature water saturated with Epsom salt (magnesium sulfate).
-The high salt concentration allows you to float effortlessly, eliminating the sensation of gravity.
-With no external stimuli—no sight, no sound, no touch—your brain enters a unique state of deep relaxation unlike anything achieved through meditation, massage, or even sleep.
+Also known as sensory deprivation therapy or REST (Restricted Environmental Stimulation Technique), float therapy involves lying in a soundproof, lightproof tank filled with skin-temperature water saturated with Epsom salt, also known as magnesium sulfate.
+The high salt concentration, often exceeding 1,000 pounds of salt in a single tank, allows you to float effortlessly, eliminating the sensation of gravity.
+With no external stimuli, no sight, no sound, and no touch, your brain enters a unique state of deep relaxation unlike anything achieved through meditation, massage, or even sleep.
+Because the water is heated to match your body temperature, the boundary between your skin and the water seems to disappear, creating a feeling of weightlessness.

 But what actually happens to your brain when you float?
 Let’s dive into the neuroscience behind the serenity.